QuentinRa/blog.quentinra.dev/proj/make-it-project/index.md

   * Write runtimes usages (global variables, session usage for a website, ...)
 * Some **badges** (see fancy notes in the GitHub courses)
 * You may add **pictures/a gif** showing an **example** of what's the project doing
+* A link to a demo (usually in the browser for a web app)?
+* Credits/Authors

 You may also